• Skip to primary navigation

 DSC 0979 e1453178671729 - Mapo Tofu (Korean-Style)

 Mapo tofu is a popular Chinese dish in which small tofu cubes are braised in a spicy chili bean paste-based sauce.
-It originated from the Sichuan province that’s known to have cuisine with bold flavors — pungency and spiciness.
+It originated from the Sichuan province, which is known for having cuisine with bold flavors — pungency and spiciness.
 Mapo tofu is also a popular menu item at Chinese restaurants in Korea.
 It’s called mapa dubu (마파 두부) in Korean.

 To recreate this dish at home, Koreans often use a combination of Korean fermented soybean paste (doenjang, 된장), red chili pepper flakes (gochugaru, 고추가루), and red chili pepper paste (gochujang, 고추장).
 It works deliciously!